 One of the Things To Do in Chiang Mai: See Incredible Beauty in a Wat on a Mountaintop

-Another famous wat, Wat Phrathat Doi Suthep, is far outside the city.
+Another famous wat, Wat Phrathat Doi Suthep, several miles outside the city.
 Perched on a mountaintop, it is an incredible place that is well worth seeing.
 It is one of the most important and sacred temples in northern Thailand and a Buddhist pilgrimage site.
 A visit to this wat is one of the things you should do while you’re in Chiang Mai.
 It’s an experience you’ll remember long after you return home

 I rented a taxi for the day to take me to the wat, and later on to the village of the Mountain tribes.
 (The cost of the taxi for the day, arranged through my hotel, was 1800 baht, about $54).